xancuh/ddos-protector/README.md

 # ddos-protector
 In Lua, protects you from any unwanted packets being sent to your local network or server.
 This is open-source, feel free to fork this all you want.

 Contact **@700service.exe** on discord if you want any more info or need help with something.

+Also, FYI, if you see ::1 anywhere it is the loopback for 127.0.0.1, aka. `localhost`!

 # How to setup:
 1. **Install Dependencies**